 Other academic activities

-Besides research, Im also passionate about teaching.
+Besides research, I’m also passionate about teaching.
 I enjoy the interaction with students and plant breeders.
-I have been involved in courses organized by Biometris for institutions from several parts of the world.
+I coordinate the MSc course 'Data Science for Plant Breeding and Genetics'.
+I'm also involved in courses for institutions from several parts of the world.
 These courses include topics as:

 - Design and analysis of experiments